 Despite its status as the national capital city, Washington was little more than a small town at the time.
 Having swept through D.C. easily, the British set their sights upon a far more desirable target: the major city and strategic port of Baltimore, Maryland.

 A copy of a daguerreotype of Mary Pickersgill at age 74 on display at the Star Spangled Banner House in Baltimore

 Baltimore had been expecting a British attack since the war broke out.
 In the summer of 1813, Major George Armistead decided the fort under his command could use a flag.
 He reportedly desired one "so large the British will have no difficulty seeing it from a distance."

-By the time it was finished in 1813, the flag now known as the Star Spangled Banner weighed 50 pounds and could only be hoisted to the top of Fort McHenry's flag pole by the force of nine men.
-Though it was designed to fly in the face of the British, the flag would have to wait nearly a year before they arrived and created its moment in history.
+By the time it was finished in 1813, the flag, now known as the Star Spangled Banner, weighed 50 pounds and could only be hoisted to the top of Fort McHenry's flag pole by the force of nine men.
+Though it was designed to fly in the face of the British, the flag would have to wait nearly a year before it arrived and created its moment in history.

 Only after the British had burned Washington and were retracing their steps through Upper Marlboro did Dr. Beanes strike back.
 When straggling British soldiers started looting the town on their return trip, Beanes and a group of other prominent citizens captured some and threw them in the Prince George's county jail.

 Unfortunately, some prisoners escaped and alerted British General Robert Ross to the situation.
 General Ross sent a contingent of soldiers back to Upper Marlboro to arrest Dr. Beane for his actions.
 Beane was reportedly awakened in the middle of the night and forced out of bed at gunpoint, then made to ride a horse 30 miles to the riverfront town of Benedict, where he was loaded onto a Royal Navy ship as a prisoner of war.